Saving Etta: Upstairs Room Reveals

 I could definitely sit here and work for hours.
 Especially because I can simultaneously charge two USB devices and use both outlets because of the Leviton USB Charging outlet under the desk.
 To the left of the outlet is a cable and ethernet jack.
 After seeing how sloppy post-construction cable, internet, and phone wire installation is, I had the house pre-wired during the rough in phase.
 This virtually eliminates holes and voids where bugs, rodents, and cold air can get it.

-This concludes the Saving Etta reveal tour.
+This concludes the Saving Etta reveal tour with the Saving Etta: Upstairs Room Reveals.
 If you’re finding yourself a little sad the journey is over, have no fear a new remodel journey is starting shortly.
 Be on the lookout for the grand announcement and be sure to follow me on Instagram and Facebook to see up-to-date glimpses into Millie’s Remodel!

 I’d love to hear what you thought of the Saving Etta project.
 Did you enjoy the updates?
 Were there too many, too few?
 Would you like to see more video or more photos?
 Would you like more DIY tutorials?
 More informational articles?